 Want even more book and reading ideas?
 Sign up for our Scholastic Parents newsletter.

-4. Marley Dias Gets It Done: And So Can You! is written by Marley Dias, a powerhouse teen who created her very own movement to shed light on books featuring African-American figures and characters.
+3. Marley Dias Gets It Done: And So Can You! is written by Marley Dias, a powerhouse teen who created her very own movement to shed light on books featuring African-American figures and characters.
 Since launching her successful campaign, Dias continues to inspire kids through her guide on volunteering, social justice, and inclusivity.

 6. Elijah of Buxton is an award-winning historical fiction book about 11-year-old Elijah, the first child born into freedom in his Canadian town of Buxton.
 It's 1860, and Buxton is located just across the river from Detroit and serves as a safe haven for runaway slaves and their children in pre-emancipation America.

 "When we think about the Underground Railroad, a lot of time the story ends when they get to Canada, but the author Christopher Paul Curtis in Elijah of Buxton gives us the story of the first Black community set up by escaped slaves," says Webber-Bey.

-Meanwhile, The Madman of Piney Woods is a companion novel to Elijah of Buxton.
+7. The Madman of Piney Woods is a companion novel to Elijah of Buxton.
 It portrays the tale of Benji and Red and a hunt for a mysterious presence in the dark corners of Piney Woods — a presence that has been watching the two young boys who stem from very different lives.

-The Journey of Little Charlie is the third book in the Bruxton trilogy, and will take your child back to the days of the American Civil War, exploring slavery and experiences of fugitives through the eyes of 12-year-old Charlie.
+8. The Journey of Little Charlie is the third book in the Bruxton trilogy, and will take your child back to the days of the American Civil War, exploring slavery and experiences of fugitives through the eyes of 12-year-old Charlie.

-8. The Watson's Go to Birmingham–1963 explores a significant city during a key year in the Civil Rights movement through the comedy of a family road trip.
+10. The Watson's Go to Birmingham–1963 explores a significant city during a key year in the Civil Rights movement through the comedy of a family road trip.
 Your child will love the weird Watsons, the relatability of a 10-year-old navigating his life, and learning the history behind his grandma's house in Birmingham, Alabama.

-12. The Greatest: Muhammad Ali is the story of world champion boxer Muhammad Ali and his rise to the top.
+14. The Greatest: Muhammad Ali is the story of world champion boxer Muhammad Ali and his rise to the top.
 Covering his life from boxing achievements to global advocacy, this inspiring story takes an important look at how this successful athlete forever shaped sports in America.

-13. Tyrell is a mature YA novel about a young African-American teen struggling with problems far beyond his years.
+15. Tyrell is a mature YA novel about a young African-American teen struggling with problems far beyond his years.
 Living with his single mother and brother in a homeless shelter, Tyrell attempts to navigate a future that seems brighter than the one he currently sees.
 This genuine tale shows the real-life obstacles many teens are navigating today.